arnsteio/OpenSCAD-workshop-2018-02/README.md

 Target audience:
 Attendees should have experience with writing formatted text (html, XML, LaTeX or even the command line).
 Programming experience is helpful but not necessary.
-We will do some maths (rotational objects and trigonometry), having high school math (1. klasse videregående) will help understanding.
+We will do some maths (rotational objects and trigonometry), having high school maths (1. klasse videregående) is not necessary but will help understanding.

 Number of attendees: 30